California Court Records

 - When property or things to be confiscated show child pornography

 The applicant of a search warrant is typically the peace officer to whom the warrant will be issued.
 The officer must submit a written and signed affidavit or application to a jurisdictional court that presents probable cause for the search.
 An oral statement is also allowed in specific instances.
-When the place to be searched is owned or in the possession of an attorney, psychotherapist, clergy member, or physician, the application or affiant must also state it.
-The judge or magistrate will then sign and issue the warrant if they find sufficient grounds for it.

 How Long Does It Take to Get a Search Warrant?